emotion-js/emotion/.changeset/loud-dancers-return.md

 '@emotion/react': patch
 ---

-Include vitest global check when omitting the warning about duplicate instantiation in mocked modules.
-Will only capture vitest global `vi` if globals are configured.
+Do not warn about `@emotion/react` being loaded twice in Vitest as that might easily happen with mocked modules.